Introduction

 OUR OPINION

-As for the previous trading day, December 31, 2024, the U.S. Government Bond market exhibited notable trends across various maturities, reflecting broader economic conditions and investor sentiment.
-The 1-month yield stood at 4.4%, while the 3-month and 6-month yields were at 4.39% and 4.37%, respectively.
-The 1-year yield was 4.24%, and the 2-year yield was 4.16%.
-Longer maturities, such as the 10-year and 30-year bonds, yielded 4.86% and 4.78%, respectively.
+As for the previous trading day, May 30, 2025, the U.S. Government Bond market presents a complex picture of yield dynamics across various maturities.
+The 1-month yield stands at 4.33%, while the 3-month and 6-month yields are at 4.35% and 4.36%, respectively.
+The 1-year yield is slightly higher at 4.36%, and the 2-year yield is at 4.11%.
+Notably, the 10-year yield is 4.93%, and the 30-year yield is 4.35%.

 Row